Robinpig/Note/docs/CS/Framework/eureka/Client.md

         }

         if (delta == null) {
-            logger.warn("The server does not allow the delta revision to be applied because it is not safe. "
-                    + "Hence got the full registry.");
             getAndStoreFullRegistry();
         } else if (fetchRegistryGeneration.compareAndSet(currentUpdateGeneration, currentUpdateGeneration + 1)) {
             logger.debug("Got delta update with apps hashcode {}", delta.getAppsHashCode());